LifeBogger presents the Full Story of a Dutch Football Manager best known by the Nickname; ‘The King’.

-Louis van Gaal has once said this; “I am who I am and I have my own ways.
-I’m not going to change and I have no desire to.
-I am Blunt with the media, as stubborn as a mule, but am also one of the best modern day coaches, and promoter of Total Football.’
+Louis van Gaal once said this; “I am who I am, and I have my own ways.
+I’m not going to change, and I have no desire to.
+I am Blunt with the media, as stubborn as a mule, but am also one of the best modern-day coaches and promoters of Total Football.’

-Louis van Gaal Childhood Story Plus Untold Biography Facts: Life with Ajax
+Louis van Gaal Biography – Life with Ajax:

 Louis van Gaal with a young Jordi Alba when he was a kid.
-He meet his family while at Barcelona and have been close to them ever since.
+He met his family while in Barcelona and has been close to them ever since.